Kamosabe/streamqueue/README.md

 streamqueue
 ===========

-A MD book on streaming
+A MD book on streaming and queuing